Sonnet 347

 To be embroiled in such absurdity

-Is but at best, a jester courting mirth.
+Is but, at best, a jester courting mirth.

 It is a frailty of the human form

-That passion oft prevail o’er common sense,
+That passion oft prevails on common sense,

 A measured jest is oft the best defense.